 The Germans were helped by a team of “Souberites,” Greek Nazi collaborators who wore German uniforms and aided them in their murderous campaigns, including the village of Hortiati.

-This clip discusses the Greek collaborators who took part in the campaign.
+This video clip discusses the Greek collaborators who took part in the campaign.

 Based on numerous survivor accounts that were recorded and passed down, about 20 Nazi trucks under the command of Friedrich (Fritz) Schubert encircled the village, ordering all villagers into the central square.